missingfaktor/akar/TUTORIAL.md

 #### Pattern combinators, syntactically

 You can use `:and` and `:or` to combine multiple patterns.
 (We will stop including macro expansions from this point onwards in this tutorial.
-You are still encouraged to keep exploring them at your REPL.)
+You are still encouraged to keep exploring them in your REPL.)

 ```clojure
 akar.try-out=> (match 45